-- · If your child goes to bed with a bottle, be sure to only put water in it. - Only give milk or juice during meals or snack time. - Teach your child to drink from a cup or a sippy cup as soon as possible, or by 1 year of age. - · After feedings, keep your baby's mouth clean by using a moist wash cloth before they have teeth. - · And use a baby toothbrush in the morning and at night time when they start to have teeth. - Once your child starts to have contacts between their teeth, you need to also floss between their teeth.
+- If your child goes to bed with a bottle, be sure to only put water in it. - Only give your baby milk or juice during meals or snack time. - Teach your child to drink from a cup or a sippy cup as soon as possible, or by age 1. - After feedings, keep your baby's mouth clean by using a moist wash cloth before they have teeth. - Use a baby toothbrush in the morning and at nighttime when they start to have teeth. - Once your child starts to have contacts between their teeth, you need to also floss between their teeth.

 Sealants: Sealants can help to protect your child's teeth.
 A sealant is a thin coating that is placed on the top of the back teeth.
 Sealants can help to protect teeth from plaque and acids that attack the teeth and cause cavities.
 All children should have sealants placed on the back teeth as soon as the adult tooth comes out.
-This can happen as early as the age of 5 and latest by the age of 6 years old.
+This can happen as early as age 5 and latest by age 6.
 Sealants are easy to apply, aren't painful and only take a few minutes to apply.
 Be sure to ask your child's dental provider about sealants.

 Dental visit tips: Keep your child's dental appointment.
 If you can't get to your appointment, call the dentist's office to let them know as soon as possible.
-And reschedule as soon as you can to avoid long gaps for your child's visit.
+Reschedule as soon as you can to avoid long gaps between your child's visits.
 Share with your child the good reasons for going to the dentist.
-And avoid using words like "hurt" and "pain" when talking about the dentist.
+Avoid using words like "hurt" and "pain" when talking about the dentist.